APCVSRepo/HMI_SDK_LIB/ReferenceDesign/SampleQTHMI/README.md

 # SDL QT HMI

 This is the QT HMI project for the sdl core.
 It is currently able to run under Linux, and support for other platforms is also planned.<br>
-This project has been verified in the environment Ubuntu 16.04 LTS 64bit.
+This project has been verified in the environment `Ubuntu 16.04 LTS 64bit`.

 # Getting Started